nodejs/node-eps/002-es6-modules.md

 #### Shipping both ES and CJS

 Since `node_modules` continues to use searching, when a `package.json` main is encountered we are still able to perform file extension searches.
-If we have 2 entry points `index.jsm` and `index.js` by setting `main:"./index"` we can let Node pick up either depending on what is supported, without us needing to manage multiple entry points separately.
+If we have 2 entry points `index.mjs` and `index.js` by setting `main:"./index"` we can let Node pick up either depending on what is supported, without us needing to manage multiple entry points separately.

 ##### Excluding main